Luxembourgish women in sport: 8 portraits for 8th March (II)

 Amy Thompson has the first and last lines of the documentary film "Um Ball", directed by Tessy Troes, who is also an avid football fan.
 This film traces the history of women's football in Luxembourg since 1972, when the first official women's match took place between Belvaux and Bissen.
 Through the testimonies of former players, the film tells the story of the obstacles faced by the Grand Duchy's women's teams, who for a long time were subjected to ridicule by certain men who, unfortunately, continue to mock their progress to this day.

-She ended an extraordinary year by winning the prize for best sportswoman in 2023, awarded by the Luxembourg Association of Sports Journalists.
+She was named Sportswoman of the Year in 2023, 2024 and 2025 by the Luxembourg Association of Sports Journalists.

 Lena Rocca (1999-), an e-sport pioneer